rackspace/runway/docs/source/basic_concepts.rst

     b.
 The parent folder name of each module.
 For teams with a preference or technical requirement to not use git branches, each environment can be represented on disk as a folder.
 Instead of promoting changes via git merges, changes can be promoted by copying the files between the environment folders.
-See the ignore_git_branch runway.yml config option.
+See the ignore-git-branch runway.yml config option.

-        - The folder name of the module itself (not its parent folder) if the ignore_git_branch and current_dir runway.yml config config options are both used (see "Directories as Environments with a Single Module" in "Repo Structure").
+        - The folder name of the module itself (not its parent folder) will be used in this case if the module is located in the same directory as the runway config (e.g. in the case of a simple ``deployments: [modules: [./], regions: [us-east-1]]`` config.
     c.
 The DEPLOY_ENVIRONMENT environment variable.

 Deployments